Radar View#

 , below. -

-Proximity alerts (visual and audible) for manned (ADS-B / sbs-1 / dump1090 / readsb) aircraft, based on planned or actual home location.
+Proximity alerts (visual and audible) for General Aviation (ADS-B / sbs-1 / dump1090 / readsb / Internet REST) aircraft, based on planned or actual home location or vehicle location.

 For SDR (Software Defined Radios) using the readsb or dump1090 where the SDR host has a web server configured to supply the generated "protobuf" or JSON output, then mwp can obtain the data from the web server.
 Otherwise, it will be necessary to set up a small daemon on SDR host, see the src/samples/adsb-extra